Why You Shouldn’t Skip Mouthwash

 Prescription Mouthwashes are Available for Decay and Gingivitis

-If you face extensive gum disease or tooth decay, your dentist may prescribe a prescription mouthwash not available over the counter.
-These often have fluoride levels higher than you can get in OTC products, which help rebuild tooth enamel.
-Prescription mouthwashes can help ward off infection and include powerful medications that can further battle the bacteria that causes gum disease and tooth decay.
-Talk to your dentist to see if a prescription mouthwash is right for you.
+If you have extensive gum disease or tooth decay, your dentist may prescribe a mouthwash that is not available over the counter.
+These often contain higher levels of fluoride or chlorhexidine than OTC products, which help rebuild tooth enamel.
+Prescription mouthwashes can help ward off infection and include powerful medications that further combat the bacteria that cause gum disease and tooth decay.
+Ask your dentist if a prescription mouthwash is right for you.

 Pregnant Women Benefit from Mouthwash

-If you are pregnant, mouthwash is especially recommended.
-It helps to fight “pregnancy gingivitis,” a special type of gum disease experienced by pregnant women.
-Unfortunately, gum disease that some pregnant women develop can lead to birth complications and even premature labor.
-Mouthwash can help prevent gum disease and protect the health of the mother and infant.
+If you are pregnant, you may get added benefits from mouthwash.
+It helps fight “pregnancy gingivitis,” a type of gum disease experienced by pregnant people.
+Unfortunately, some types of gum disease that develop during pregnancy can lead to birth complications and even premature labor.